-- a) A description of any consultation(s), including: - The purpose of the consultation - Whether the distributor initiated the consultation or was invited to participate in it - The other participants in the consultation process (e.g. customers, transmitter, IESO) - The nature and prospective timing of the final deliverables (if any) that are expected to result from or otherwise be informed by the consultation(s) (e.g. Regional Infrastructure Plan10; Integrated Regional Resource Plan) - An indication of whether the consultation(s) affected the distributor's DSP as filed and if so, a brief explanation as to how - b) Where a final deliverable is available, provide details of the final deliverable; or where a final deliverable is expected but not available at the time of filing, provide information indicating: - The role of the distributor in any consultation - The status of the consultation process - Where applicable the expected date(s) on which final deliverables are expected to be issued
+- a) A description of any consultation(s), including: - The purpose of the consultation - Whether the distributor initiated the consultation or was invited to participate in it - The other participants in the consultation process (e.g. customers, transmitter, IESO) - The nature and prospective timing of the final deliverables (if any) that are expected to result from or otherwise be informed by the consultation(s) (e.g. Regional Infrastructure Plan12; Integrated Regional Resource Plan) - An indication of whether the consultation(s) affected the distributor's DSP as filed and if so, a brief explanation as to how - b) Where a final deliverable is available, provide details of the final deliverable; or where a final deliverable is expected but not available at the time of filing, provide information indicating: - The role of the distributor in any consultation - The status of the consultation process - Where applicable the expected date(s) on which final deliverables are expected to be issued - c) Relevant material documents provided to the other participants in the process, for example: - · Forecast load at existing (and proposed, if any) points of interconnection - Forecast renewable generation connections and any planned network investments to accommodate the connections - Investments involving grid modernization equipment and/or systems that could have an impact on the operation of assets serving the regionally interconnected utilities

-10 A document issued by the transmitter leading a Regional Planning Process that identifies forecast regional electricity service requirements, and describes and justifies the optimal infrastructure investments planned to meet those requirements.
+42 A document issued by the transmitter leading a Regional Planning Process that identifies forecast regional electricity service requirements, and describes and justifies the optimal infrastructure investments-planned to meet those requirements.

+11 This could include but not limited to Integrated Regional Resource Planning, Regional Infrastructure Planning, Renewable Energy Generation Planning, Municipal Plans, and Connection & Cost Recovery Agreements

+The results of projects or programs involving the study or demonstration of innovative processes, services, business models, or technologies, and on the projects or programs of this nature planned by the distributor over the forecast period

+Renewable Energy Generation (REG)

-- c) Relevant material documents provided to the other participants in the process, for example: - Forecast load at existing (and proposed, if any) points of interconnection - Forecast renewable generation connections and any planned network investments to accommodate the connections - Investments involving grid modernization equipment and/or systems that could have an impact on the operation of assets serving the regionally interconnected utilities - The results of projects or programs involving the study or demonstration of innovative processes, services, business models, or technologies, and on the projects or programs of this nature planned by the distributor over the forecast period - d) For REG investments a distributor is expected to provide the comment letter provided by the IESO in relation to REG investments included in the distributor's DSP, along with any written response to the letter from the distributor, if applicable.
-The OEB expects that the IESO comment letter will include: - Whether the distributor has consulted with the IESO, or participated in planning meetings with the IESO - The potential need for co-ordination with other distributors and/or transmitters or others on implementing elements of the REG investments - Whether the REG investments proposed in the DSP are consistent with any Regional Infrastructure Plan
+For REG investments a distributor is expected to provide the comment letter provided by the IESO A distributor is expected to coordinate with the IESO in relation to REG investments included in the distributor's DSP, along with any written response to the letter from the distributor, if applicable.
+The OEB expects that the IESO comment letter will include: and confirm if there are no REG investments in the region.

+- Whether the distributor has consulted with the IESO, or participated in planning meetings with the IESO - The potential need for co-ordination with other distributors and/or transmitters or others on implementing elements of the REG investments

+Whether the If there are REG investments proposed in the DSP-are, a distributor should demonstrate that it has coordinated with the IESO, other distributors, and/or transmitters, as applicable, and that the investments proposed are consistent with anya Regional Infrastructure Plan.
+This coordination is demonstrated by a comment letter provided by the IESO.